fabric8-ui/fabric8-ui/README.md

 the result of `message()` to observe any [NotificationAction](https://github.com/fabric8-ui/ngx-base/blob/master/src/app/notifications/notification-action.ts)s that result from the notification.

-## Continuous Delivery & Semantic Relases
+## Continuous Delivery & Semantic Releases

 In ngx-fabric8-wit we use the
 [semantic-release
 plugin](https://github.com/semantic-release/semantic-release).
 That means that all you have to do is use the AngularJS Commit Message Conventions (documented below).
-Once the PR is merged, a new release will be automatically published to npmjs.com and a release tag created on github.
-The version will be updated following semantic versionning rules.
+Once the PR is merged, a new release will be automatically published to npmjs.com and a release tag created on GitHub.
+The version will be updated following semantic versioning rules.

 ### Commit Message Format